 Acquiring a new donor is more difficult and more expensive than retaining an existing one.
 If you’re looking to start the year off strong, improving donor retention should be one of your top priorities heading into the new year, no matter your fundraising experience or capacity.

 In a perfect world, inspired givers would come back again and again to support your cause, but we know that’s not always what happens.
-As you head into 2021, improve donor retention by learning from lapsed donors.
+As you head into new year, improve donor retention by learning from lapsed donors.

 Your lapsed donors are the supporters who gave once or twice but never maintained their support or are the individuals who used to regularly give but stopped abruptly.